-Running search terms can help lay the foundation for identifying key documents, helping to determine your review population or prepare for depositions and trial.
-DISCO’s Search Term Reports provide users with the ability to run search terms against all documents or discrete populations of documents within your database, create multiple search term reports and see unique hits on each term.
-With Search Term Reports, you can easily add terms using the DISCO Search Builder, your personal Search History or any Saved Search or by loading the terms from a text file.
+Running search term reports can help lay the foundation for identifying key documents, helping to determine your review population, or prepare for depositions and trial.
+DISCO Review’s search term reports provide users with the ability to run search terms against all documents or discrete populations of documents within a database, create multiple search term reports, and see unique hits on each term.
+With search term reports, you can easily add terms using search builder, search history, any saved search, or by loading the terms from a text file.

-Click on Create a Search Term Report, type in a name for your report and click Create to start your report.
+Click Create a Search Term Report, enter a name for the new report, and then click Create.

 Once your report has been created, you will see the screen below.

 Before you add your search terms, you may want to set the scope of your report.
 Report scope refers to the corpus of documents you will be searching.
 You can choose to search all documents (default), all documents within a folder, or all documents with a specific tag.
 In addition, you can can click in the search bar and use search builder, search history, or a saved search to set your scope.

 Once you have selected your report scope, DISCO Review will show you the number of documents within the scope.

 Similar to setting the report scope, you can start adding your search terms by either typing them in the search bar or using DISCO Review’s search tools.
 Once you have entered your search term, DISCO Review will show you the number of hits that term returns.
 Note that the number of hits displayed in the search bar will reflect the number of hits for that term across the whole database, not just for the selected scope.

 To add the term to your report, click the plus sign.
 You can continue to create and add search terms as needed.

 In addition to being able to add search terms using the search bar, DISCO Review allows users to upload a list of terms from a text file.
 To start, click the Upload search term list button located to the right of the plus sign.